Karishma Ali: Chitral Women's sports club

 After coming back from the Jubilee games in 2016, Ali says she was inspired to work for the underprivileged people of her hometown and she started arranging football training camps for girls schools.
-Initially, the week long camp was indented for 10 girls, but after a positive response, the camp catered 70 girls.
+Initially, the week long camp was intended for 10 girls, but after a positive response, the camp catered 70 girls.
 The training sessions were arranged in the mountains with a few volunteers, to provide a safe place for the girls to play.
 The club officially began in 2018 and has since then, trained girls in Chitral.

 The club has since then arranged tournaments for girls and also had training sessions with professional trainers certified from FIFA.
 The club now has an official team of 13 girls that will represent Chitral in future tournaments.

 Karishma hopes to create proper football grounds in the future, for the girls of Chitral to play in a safe environment.
 In an interview she said: "Ten years from now I want to see at least 10-20 more girls like myself who come back here [Chitral] after they've achieved their dream and work for the other girls that I was not able to reach out to and, slowly, I see a progressive society where men and women are working equally, where women do not have to stress about traditional customs, and be able to freely do what they can and see that I was part of all of this change."

 "I want to see more women in leadership positions and then sit back and enjoy.
 This is what I wanted to fight for," she added.

 Ali is also developing an exchange program for female players with a football club in Islamabad.